zats/Voltron/README.md

 ### How often is the `collectionView:controllerForIdentifier:` being called?

-The data source method is called only when a new view controller being created, when possible, view controllers are being reused just like regular cells.
+The data source method is called only when a new view controller is created, when possible, view controllers are being reused just like regular cells.

 ### Is it a good place to configure my view controller with data?